syncfusion-content/javascript-docs/js/Diagram/Shapes.md

 * Task – Occurs within a process and it is not broken down to finer level of detail.
 * Subprocess – Occurs within a process and it is broken down to finer level of detail.

 To create a BPMN activity, you need to set the `shape` as "activity".
-You also need to set the type of the [activity](/js/api/global "#BPMNActivity") by using the `activity` property of node.
+You also need to set the type of the [BPMN Activity](/js/api/global#BPMNActivity "BPMN Activity") by using the `activity` property of node.
 By default, the type of the `activity` is set as "task".
 The following code example illustrates how to create an activity.

 {% highlight js %}